 \subsection{Decoding with unlocated errors in (1+1)-dimensions}

-When the $X$ measurements and $X$ decoherences are viewed \MF{as errors}, it is usually the case that these errors are not controlled, and in particular their spacetime locations are unknown to the experimenter.
+When the $X$ measurements and $X$ decoherences are viewed {as errors}, it is usually the case that these errors are not controlled, and in particular their spacetime locations are unknown to the experimenter.
 In conventional quantum error correction, the error locations need to be inferred from the stabilizer measurements (i.e. the syndromes).
 In this subsection, we discuss the possibility of information recovery \emph{without} knowing the locations of the errors, or trying to locate the errors explicitly.
 However, we still assume locations and outcomes of the stabilizer measurements in the bulk are known to the experimenter, who actively performed these measurements and dutifully recorded the results.

 Given the circuit final state $\mc{E} \ket{\Psi}$, we can still follow the measurements $\mc{M}$ and obtain a state as in Eq.~\eqref{eq:lang_buechler}.
-However, to successfully decode, we need to know $Z_{\rm cum}(\pi)$, which is defined on a path $\pi$ that avoids all errors, \MF{but} without the knowledge of the location of the errors it is impossible to calculate this quantity exactly.
-We instead try to estimate $Z_{\rm cum}(\pi)$ with whatever information available, and will declare victory if our method can produce the correct result most of the time -- to be defined more precisely below.
+However, to successfully decode, we need to know $Z_{\rm cum}(\pi)$, which is defined on a path $\pi$ that avoids all errors, {but} without the knowledge of the location of the errors it is impossible to calculate this quantity exactly.
+We instead try to estimate $Z_{\rm cum}(\pi)$ with whatever information available, by summing over all paths (see Eq.~\eqref{eq:path_sum}), and will declare victory if our method can produce the correct result most of the time -- to be defined more precisely below.